shopizer-ecommerce/shopizer-search/README.md

 # shopizer-search

-Search wrapper to elasticsearch used within shopizer
+Search wrapper for Elastic Search used as a dependency to Shopizer

 integrated in shopizer

-Uses elastic search version 1.4 and up
+Supports Elastic Search < 6

+Tested with Elastic Search 5.6.12

-Uses the REST API instead of the native API
+Uses the Jest API

+Copy src/test/resources/spring to Shopizer sm-core resources equivalent folder